UnionOfRAD/manual/jp/01_getting_started/01_installation.md

 	display_errors   =  true
 ```

 Finally, pull up li3 in your browser.
 For this example, we're running Apache locally.
-Assuming you have a default configuration, and you cloned Lithium into your document root directory, you can visit [`http://localhost/lithium`](http://localhost/lithium).
+Assuming you have a default configuration, and you cloned li3 into your document root directory, you can visit [`http://localhost/lithium`](http://localhost/lithium).

 At this point, you should be presented with the Li3 default home page.
 You're up and running!